vrgamegirl19/StemSyncVideoEditor/StemSyncVideoEditor/README.md

-# 🎬 Beat-Locked Auto Video Editor
+# 🎬 Stem-Sync Video Editor

 This app automatically edits music videos by cutting between full-length videos based on audio stems, beat detection, and energy levels.
 The goal is smooth, musical edits with no hard cuts and minimal manual timeline work.